mttwlkr/personal-project/README.md

 # SLVSH 2.0

 ## Synopsis
-#### SLVSH is a media and events media company that I co-founded and lead production on before I started web development.
+#### SLVSH is a media and events media company that I co-founded, and lead production on, before I started web development.
+SLVSH's focus is to create an easier-to-understand ski contest for non-avid skiers.
 I'm remaking the SLVSH website from scratch using React's create-react-app.
 I fetch the SLVSH API's for the latest games, content and riders and add static rider statistics into the Redux store to create detailed rider profiles with inline-svg donut graphs.
 I also utilize React-Table to show all rider statistics from all 150 Riders.
 I use Router 4 to dynamically route between games, pages and riders.
 This MVP has 90% Test Coverage using Jest and Enzyme.

 ## Project Guidelines